RoliSoft/Host-Scanner/README.md

   * A high-performance TCP scanner which initiates the three-way handshake by multiplexing non-blocking sockets and grabs the service banner.

 * UDP scanner
-  * Uses a list of known port numbers and sends a specifically crafted packet in order to try and get an answer if a server is listening.
+  * Uses a list of known port numbers and sends a specifically crafted payload in order to try and get an answer from the server, if there are any listening.

 ## Planned features